qazifabiahoq/Space-X_Landing-Prediction_CAPSTONE_PROJECT_IBM/README.md

 The full report detailing all findings, methodologies, and results is available in the **"report.pdf"** file within the **"report"** folder of this repository.

+## **Who This Project Is For?**
+This project is valuable for **aerospace companies, government agencies, and researchers** involved in space exploration and rocket launch cost optimization.

+- **Aerospace Industry**: Companies like SpaceX, Blue Origin, and Rocket Lab can use similar predictive models to enhance rocket reusability, reducing costs.
+- **Government Agencies**: Organizations such as **NASA and national space programs** can benefit from predictive analysis to improve mission planning and budgeting.
+- **Researchers & Data Scientists**: Those studying machine learning applications in aerospace can gain insights into how data-driven methods enhance launch success predictions.
+- **Investors & Policymakers**: Understanding cost efficiencies in reusable rockets can guide funding and regulatory decisions for commercial spaceflight.

 ## **Data Collection**

 ### **1. SpaceX API**